federico-lische/example-react-typescript-app/docs/next-steps.md

 - Use third party tools like GitHub Actions for running checks on pull requests via linters

 Performance / Caching
-- Establish patterns for performance optimization (React's memo, useMemo and useCallback hooks)
+- Establish use of React patterns for performance optimization (React.memo HOC, useMemo and useCallback hooks).
-- Code Spltting
+- Advanced Code Spltting with Webpack: Use Webpack features like 'dynamic imports' and 'splitChunks' for more advanced code splitting.

 Internationalization (i18n)
+- Add multi-language support to the application